pablodiehl/azion-samples/templates/javascript/faunadb-boilerplate/README.md

 [![Deploy Button](/static/button.png)](https://console.azion.com/create/fauna/faunadb-boilerplate "Deploy with Azion")

 For a more detailed step-by-step, check the [documentation](https://www.azion.com/en/documentation/products/guides/faunadb-boilerplate/).
+You can also learn how to deploy this template by watching [this video](https://youtu.be/QqVUr6RKCnY?feature=shared) on Azion's YouTube channel.